Adam Duffy: 2016/2017 season

 Duffy had a very poor season.
 His best performance was reaching the last stage of the World Championship Qualifiers where he lost 10–2 to Xiao Guodong.
 There was controversy in the 2nd frame where the ref called a waistcoat foul when Duffy was reaching across to pot the brown.
 He only required the brown and blue to win the frame, however Guodong cleared up to take a 2–0 lead.

-He dropped off the tour at the end of the 2017/18 season and entered Q School to win back his tour place, but his best result was a loss in the final round of the second event to Craig Steadman.
+He dropped off the tour at the end of the 2017/18 season and entered the 2018 Q School to win back his tour place, but his best result was a loss in the final round of the second event to Craig Steadman.
 He entered again in 2019.

 Personal life

 Duffy works part-time as a builder for his father's firm.
-He is a big fan of Sheffield Wednesday F.C.
+He is a big fan of Sheffield United F.C.